 – Assess risks and make a plan, put the safety of yourself, your team and the public above the safety of the patient.
 Remember that stabilising the situation or preparing for the arrival of other services can often be a better response than attempting a rescue.

 – Follow lifeguard SOPs / DR-help-ABCD.

 A lifeguard does not have the authority to prevent someone going in the sea.
 We can only do our best to inform their decision making.
 The best way to achieve this is to stay calm and present the facts.
 It’s super important this is kept very neutral, don’t get yourself into a confrontation situation

 It’s much easier to control risks when working on a preventative basis than in the response phase of a rescue.
-Prevention and early intervention reduces the likelihood of an incident developing that might put our volunteer coastguard and lifeboat crews in a situation where infection risks are MUCH harder to control.
+Prevention and early intervention reduces the likelihood of an incident developing that might put our coastguard, lifeboat and ambulance crews in situations where risks are MUCH harder to control.